It all started with Billie, then she passed Wayeh to Liz and Sidney.

-Sidney continues this tradition by outcrossing to select pedigrees (link).
+Twenty years have gone by since we lost Billie and Sidney continues her all-around Malamute tradition by outcrossing to select pedigrees.
 All modern Wayeh dogs have basic obedience, hiking, & dogsledding skills.
 They are temperament tested.
 Some of our dogs also do competitive obedience, conformation, & weight-pulling, as well as back-packing & therapy.
 Our breeding dogs must meet these high working standards as well as pass standard tests/ratings for hips, eyes, & hypothyroidism.

 Billie’s death rocked us.
 But she had entrusted us with a great honor, care of Wayeh, her past, her present, and her future.

 We are firm believers in the value of all dogs, regardless of titles, but having worked in rescue for 25 years, first as Sleddog Rescue and then as Tennessee Alaskan Malamute Rescue (TNAMR), we will not be responsible for casually producing or carelessly placing puppies or adult dogs.
 Our goal is to produce working housedogs.
 And if the lifelong placement does not work out for any reason, we pledge to take the dog back and continue our support for the life of the dog.

 Billie Stewart died on the way home from a dog show in a car accident.
 She didn’t win that week in Lexington, KY, but she had a grand time teaching Shadow to pull with his new weightpull harness.
 They went all over the grounds with a rolled up towel dragging behind them.
 She took pleasure in the simple things, because to her, a happy moment with her dogs was an important thing.

 Upon her death, Billie’s surrogate daughters Liz Norris and Sidney Helen Sachs divided the dogs.
 Billie had sat us down just last Christmas to discuss two important things.
 We did not understand the significance at the time, but we are both determined to honor Billie’s last wishes that we: